Advanced Survival Skills

 The confidence you will gain from our Survival Skills classes will remain with you long after the snow melts and ground thaws.
 If you still are not convinced, remember that the techniques we teach have been refined over many years and we take safety very seriously.
 There is always trained medical staff on hand as well as a temperature controlled bunkhouse for emergencies.

 This course begins Friday evening and concludes Sunday afternoon.
-It is suggested, but not mandatory, for participants to complete the Basic and Intermediate Survival Classes before enrolling in this Advanced Class.
+It is suggested, but mandatory, for participants to complete the Basic Survivor Skills and Intermediate Survival Skills courses before enrolling in this advanced course.

 - Sleeping Bag(s) rated for the expected conditions – Military Modular Sleep System works well